engin100/980/labs/lab-5.md

 On Canvas, you will submit ***ONE PDF*** that will include all of the following:

-- [ ] A screenshot of your calibration curves and data for both new sensors added.
-This should be 4 total calibration curves (1 from each axis of the accelerometer).
+- [ ] A screenshot of your calibration spreadsheet(s) and data for the accelerometer.
+This should be 3 total calibration curves (1 from each axis of the accelerometer).
 - [ ] Your plot comparing temperature and pressure to time.
 - [ ] Your plot comparing max acceleration and acceleration on each axis to time.
 - [ ] A picture of your final breadboard with all the sensors connected and all of the power rail and wire color requirements satisfied.